Brian Cosgrove: Career

 After Stop Frame Productions was shut down, Cosgrove and Hall founded Cosgrove Hall Films, where they produced some of the most well known animated children's shows and films in Britain, such as Danger Mouse, Count Duckula, The Wind in the Willows (which would later become a 52 episode TV series), Noddy's Toyland Adventures, Bill and Ben and Fifi and the Flowertots until 2009.

 In 1989, Cosgrove directed and produced the animated feature film The BFG, based on the Roald Dahl novel of the same name.
 According to Cosgrove, this is one of the only adaptations, based on one of Roald Dahl's novels, that Dahl himself actually liked.

 Since 2011, Cosgrove has been the creator and executive producer of Cosgrove Hall Fitzpatrick Entertainment.

 Personal life

-Cosgrove is good friends with actor and comedian Sir David Jason, who has been a loyal collaborator on most of his projects.
+Cosgrove is good friends with actor David Jason, who has been a collaborator on a number of his projects.